apnadkarni/blt/doc/drawerset.rst

     traversal scripts make the decision whether to focus on the window.
     The default is "".

+  **-variable** *varName*
+    Specifies the name of a global TCL variable to set whenever this drawer item is opened or closed.
+Changes in *varName* also cause the item to open or close itself.
+If *varName* is "", then no variable is designated.
+The default value is "".

   **-width** *numPixels*
     Specifies the width of *drawerName*. *NumPixels* can be single value or a list.
 If *numPixels* is a single value it is a non-negative value indicating the width the drawer.
 The value may have any of the forms accept able to **Tk_GetPixels**, such as "200" or "2.4i".
 If *numPixels* is a 2 element list, then this sets the minimum and maximum limits for the width of the drawer.
 The drawer will be at least the minimum width and less than or equal to the maximum.
 If *numPixels* is a 3 element list, then this specifies minimum, maximum, and nominal width or the drawer.
 The nominal size overrides the calculated height of the drawer.
 If *numPixels* is "", then the height of the requested height of the child widget is used.
 The default is "".

   **-window** *childName*
     Specifies the widget to be embedded into *drawerName*.  *ChildName* must